MazelTovy/geochat/README.md

 # LLaMA-3-8B Chat System with RAG Support

 This project implements a complete process for deploying a LLaMA-3-8B chat system on an HPC cluster and interacting with it through a web interface.
-It also includes Retrieval Augmented Generation (RAG) capabilities.
+It includes enhanced Retrieval Augmented Generation (RAG) capabilities powered by FlashRAG.

 ## File Structure